 Part of mental preparation is imagining how much you want to grow, and what it will take to get there.
 That vision might not be as enjoyable an experience as you might envision.
 Achieving growth comes with certain sacrifices, including often giving up control to a board of directors or shareholders.
 Deciding exactly how much growth is too much is the first step toward setting long-term goals.

 Learn Your Industry

-From the time an entrepreneur decides to start a business, it’s important to begin researching the market as soon—and as much—as possible.
+Market research should begin as soon as possible.
 A business owner should be fully aware of competitors in the same space, as well as the consumer market for its products or services.
 This background will be very important once that entrepreneur’s business begins taking off.

 Line Up Funding

 Before seeking even the first round of funding, business owners should know exactly how much money they need to accomplish their goals.
 It can also be beneficial to consider the pros and cons of seeking investor funding versus taking out bank loans, since the money will obligate the business owner for an indefinite period of time.

 Entrepreneurs will need tools to help handle everything from accounting to customer database management.
 In the early days of growing a business, entrepreneurs should take the opportunity to try out various solutions and determine the best ones for their unique needs.
 Once the business grows, they’ll be able to introduce the software to new team members, whether it’s financial software or something else that can simplify your business.